In the spring of 2013, I bought an aeroponic vertical garden called the Tower Garden.

 The first year I didn’t use any insect spray and the bugs munched on my leafy greens pretty hard.
 This year I used an organic bug spray called Captain Jack’s Deadbug Brew.
 I also manually inspected all the leaves and removed any eggs and worms every few days.
 Both made a huge difference.

 The 8 plant extension kit, which gives you 40% more yield for an additional 13% cost.
 No brainer.

 A dolly, for three reasons.
 It raises it off the ground, reducing the heat transfer from a deck or patio.
 It makes it much easier to rotate and relocate.
 And it gives additional separation from ground bugs.

 As I mentioned in the video, after having such a great experience over the last two growing seasons, I decided to become a Tower Garden distributor.
-If you buy through my site, I get a commission and I’ll help you get started.
-Thanks!
+If you buy through my distributor portal, I get a commission.
+Yay!
+And thanks. :)

 And thanks. :)